 Owens, T., & Lester, D. (2009, June).
 Three free, open source, extensible platforms for creating collaborative learning communities.
 Presented at the 5th annual Innovations in eLearning Symposium, Fairfax, VA.

 Owens, T. (2009, May).
 Putting Zotero to work: Free and open source research management for you and your institution.
-Presented at MCEtech, Ottawa, Ontario.
+Presented at MCEtech, Ottawa, ON.

 Owens, T. (2008, June).
 Zotero: A platform for new modes of research collaboration.
 Presented at the 4th Annual Innovations in eLearning Symposium, Fairfax, VA.

 Owens, T. (2008, April).
 Playing history: Let’s build an open collaborative repository of historical games.
-Presented at the Frontiers in Digital History Conference, Fairfax, VA.
+Presented at the Frontiers in Digital History, Fairfax, VA.

 Owens, T. (2008, February).
 Zotero and you, or bibliography on the semantic web.
-Presented at the Code4lib conference, Portland, OR.
+Presented at Code4lib, Portland, OR.

 Owens, T. (2007, October).
 There has to be a better way: Zotero and research 2.0.
 Presented at Educause, Seattle, WA.

 Owens, T. (2007, June).
 Zotero and research 2.0: Managing your research in your browser.
 Presented at the New Media Consortium Summer Conference, Indianapolis, IN.

 Owens, T. (2007, April).
 Climbing our family tree: The untimely birth of children’s books about evolution, 1920-1955.
 Presented at the annual meeting of the American Educational Research Association, Chicago, IL.